ai2cm/fv3net/workflows/argo/README.md

 1. us.gcr.io/vcm-ml/prognostic_run
 1. us.gcr.io/vcm-ml/post_process_run

-However, you can and should pin this images using kustomize (>=v3).
+However, you can and should pin these images using kustomize (>=v3).
 For example, consuming configurations (e.g. in vcm-workflow-control) could use the following kustomization.yaml to pin these versions: